Ham Appetizers with a French Touch

 You can whip this together in a food processor.
 Blend the parmesan cheese, goat cheese, herbs and olive oil together until smooth.
 Season with salt and pepper.

 Lay the ham slices out flat and spread evenly with the cheese mixture.
 Roll up the ham and slice into bite sized servings.
-For an extra touch of color and taste, dip the end of the roll in curry.
+For an extra touch of color and taste, dip the end of the roll in curry powder.

 Ham Rolls with Blue Cheese Spread